-The Urban Education/Mental Health Counseling Program is designed for candidates who plan to pursue careers in community agencies or non-school settings which include but are not limited to community services boards, social services, penal institutions, rehabilitation facilities, court services, non-profit organizations, higher education/collegiate opportunities, and public/private community agencies.
+The Professional School Counseling program is designed for candidates who plan to pursue careers in school settings which include but are not limited to public school settings.
 Coursework covers the CACREP standards and NBCC core content in the eight core areas of professional orientation and ethical practices, social and cultural diversity, human growth and development, career development, helping relationships, group work, assessment and research and program development.
-The courses are intended to meet the requirements for a Licensed Professional Counselor (LPC) and National Board of Certified Counselor (NCC) application qualifications.
-This particular program does not offer licensure or certification for candidates to operate in the public school system and thus, does not adhere to the same admission or exit requirements outlined in the PreK-12 Professional School Counseling Program.
+The courses are intended to meet the requirements for a Virginia Professional School Counseling Licensure and National Board of Certified Counselor application qualifications.
 Although the counseling program offers core counseling courses, switching programs is not recommended or encouraged.
-Questions about transitioning or adding additional courses for school counseling licensure should be directed to both the mental health and school coordinators.
+Questions about transitioning should be directed to both the community and school coordinators.

-Admission to the Master of Arts in Urban Education with a Concentration in Mental Health Counseling
+Admission to the Masters of Arts in Urban Education with a Concentration in Professional School Counseling

-Master's Program Course Prerequisites
+Masters Program Course Prerequisites

-For admission to any programs in the Department of Secondary Education and School Leadership, each applicant should submit the following to the School of Graduate Studies and Research:
+For admission to any programs in the Department of Secondary Education and School Leadership, each applicant should submit the following to the School of Graduate Studies and Research which included:

-- ✓ Graduate application - ✓ An official transcript for each accredited college or university attended - ✓ Three letters of recommendation (see SESL Entrance Packet) - ✓ A personal statement - ✓ Current criminal background check - ✓ Interview (for advanced licensure candidates) - ✓ All candidates must have a baccalaureate degree from an accredited college or university. - ✓ A minimum grade point average (GPA) of 2.75 for the last 60 credit hours of undergraduate work and a cumulative GPA of 3.0. - ✓ A non-refundable application processing fee of \$50.00
+- ✓ Graduate application - ✓ An official transcript for each accredited college or university attended - ✓ Three letters of recommendation (see SESL Entrance Packet) - ✓ A personal statement - ✓ Current criminal background check - ✓ Interview (for advanced licensure candidates) - ✓ All candidates must have a baccalaureate degree from an accredited college or university. - ✓ A minimum grade point average (GPA) of 2.75 for the last 60 credit hours of undergraduate work and accumulative GPA of 2.50 - ✓ A non-refundable application processing fee of \$50.00

-Students should have completed ALL of the prerequisites and been accepted before enrolling in classes.
+Students should have completed ALL of the admission prerequisites and been accepted before enrolling in classes.
 Accepted students refer to the advisement section of this handbook.